 - your progress against agreed milestones

-When monitoring the rehabilitation program, your rehabilitation case manager should stay in regular contact with all parties to make sure everyone has carried out what they agreed to do.
+When monitoring the rehabilitation program, your rehabilitation case manager should stay in regular contact with all parties to make sure everyone has completed what they agreed to do.

 For more information, see